Oil Major Shell Plans To Shrink As Oil Rebounds

 Oil prices are rising and the industry is poised for a rebound, with U.S. shale spending set to soar in 2017.
 But for Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B), this year will be much more mundane as years of high spending and ballooning deficits force the Anglo-Dutch oil major to retrench.

 Even as the New Year promises to bring a sharp improvement in the finances of oil companies across the world, including Shell, not everyone will approach the rebound in the oil market in the same way.
 Smaller U.S. shale companies, with assets concentrated in some highly profitable areas such as the Permian, are planning to sharply increase spending and drilling.
 But the oil majors are less nimble, having assets diversified upstream and downstream, spread out across the globe.

 They were able to weather the oil price downturn better than their smaller peers, but they respond much more slowly to fluctuations in the oil market.
 That stability is a feature for many investors looking to avoid volatility, but it also means that 2017 may not bring much excitement from the majors.

-The hefty price that paid for BG Group, Shell insists, will ultimately prove to be worthwhile.
+The hefty price that it paid for BG Group, Shell insists, will ultimately prove to be worthwhile.
 The acquisition was a long-term play on LNG, with sizable assets in Australia and East Africa.
 Shell is now one of the largest exporters of LNG in the world, and the company is betting on rising demand for gas, particularly in China, for decades to come.
-Shell has run up its debt in order to position itself as the dominant global gas supplier, a move that company executives believe that bet will pay off big-time in the years ahead.
+Shell has run up its debt in order to position itself as the dominant global gas supplier, a move that company executives believe will pay off big-time in the years ahead.

 But while it waits to see returns on those investments, Shell will have to tighten its belt in the interim.
 Even before the purchase of BG Group, Shell had laid out a multiyear divestment program in order to pay down debt.
 The $50 billion price tag for BG Group has put a much greater urgency on cutting costs, shrinking its footprint, and selling off assets to raise cash.

 Shell is in the midst of a three-year, $30 billion divestment scheme that runs from 2016 to 2018, but the pace of asset disposal is running behind the company's targets.
 According to the Wall Street Journal, Shell only sold off $5 billion in assets in 2016, a bit shy of the $6 to $8 billion it had hoped for.

 Shell's debt problems are a worry for shareholders.
 Paying down debt and selling off the least productive assets are integral to preserving the company's sacrosanct dividend policy.
 Shell insists its dividend will not change, but reining in debt will be key to convincing shareholders that that is the case.